Calculation

 Vastaus:

-### Formula
+### Calculation

-The basic formula for calculating MVA is:
+The formula for MVA is:

 ### Interpretation